 We also provide Worklist integration for a smoother, safer download process.

 Yes, Security Institutions are used to separate the different specialties where their imaging resides on separate PACS systems e.g. Cardiology, Breast Screening.

 We also support pseudonymisation of configurable DICOM tags for Research and Teaching files.

 How can we use IEP to support Primary Care?

 Primary Care facilities, such as GP’s and Physiotherapists can access IEP to request studies from a Trust and then use the viewer to view the images and reports.
-Users do not need any specific hardware to use IEP, just access to the N3 Network.
+Users do not need any specific hardware to use IEP.

 Is IEP Usage Audited?